fly-apps/grafana/README.md

 destination = "/var/lib/grafana"
 ```

+#### Deploy

+This is all you need, just run `flyctl deploy` and watch what happens.

+Once that's done, run `flyctl open` to launch the Grafana UI in your browser.
+Grafana defaults to `admin` for both username and password, enter those, change the password, and you're set.

 #### Plugins

 Grafana has a number of interesting plugins, like the [Worldmap Panel](https://grafana.com/grafana/plugins/grafana-worldmap-panel).
 The Grafana Docker image will install plugins from an environment variable.
 You can configure environment variables in `fly.toml` like so: